2017 Emmitt Smith Gran Fondo > September 30th, 2017 > Rough Riders Stadium > 100, 62, 45, 22 mile ride options > Family ride option p/b Cigna

 Thursday Night Ride to the Races > Every Thursday in September > Start and Finish at White Rock Lake Location > Wheels down at 6pm > 20 to 25 miles > All bicycles welcome > We take the bike trails the entire way to Fair Park to watch the King Racing Series weekly criterium race action > Many people stick around in Deep Ellum to grab a beverage after the races

-Saturday Evening Mountain Bike Ride > Start and Finish at Oak Cliff Location > Leaves at 5pm > Ride to the Oak Cliff Nature Preserve
+Saturday Evening Gravel Ride > Start and Finish at Oak Cliff Location > Leaves at 5pm > Mountain, Cross, and Gravel bikes welcome > Routes will change each week to include the Trinity River Levees and Oak Cliff Preserve based on what bikes show up

 Sunday Morning Road Ride > Start and Finish at White Rock Lake Location > Wheels down at 9am > 30 to 35 miles > 17 to 19mph pace > April through October > Local Coffee Shop Stop at Halfway Point